Blog Home / Compliance / Mastering the Art of Financial Protection: Finance Teams Cybersecurity Responsibilities

 Vendor Risk Assessments

-As a finance team, it’s crucial to perform due diligence on all potential vendors.
-This involves conducting detailed risk assessments to identify any weaknesses in a vendor’s cybersecurity posture before onboarding them.
-By doing so, you can prevent third-party data breaches that could compromise your organisation’s security.
+As a finance team, it’s absolutely crucial to perform due diligence on all potential vendors by conducting detailed risk assessments before onboarding them.
+This proactive step allows you to identify any weaknesses in a vendor’s cybersecurity posture, preventing third-party data breaches that could compromise your organization’s security and financial data.

-• Data Protection Policies: Ensure that vendors have robust data protection measures in place.
+• Data Protection Policies: Ensure that vendors have robust data protection measures in place for handling sensitive data.

-• Compliance: Verify that vendors comply with relevant regulations such as PCI DSS and GDPR.
+• Compliance: Verify that vendors strictly comply with relevant regulations such as PCI DSS and GDPR.

-• Incident Response Plans: Evaluate the vendor’s ability to respond to and recover from cyber incidents.
+• Incident Response Plans: Evaluate the vendor’s documented ability to respond to and recover from cyber incidents promptly and effectively.

-• Security Controls: Assess the effectiveness of the vendor’s security controls and practices.
+• Security Controls: Assess the effectiveness of the vendor’s security controls and technical practices (e.g., encryption, access controls).

 Security Awareness Training

-Human error is a significant factor in cybersecurity breaches.
-In fact, 82% of reported breaches involve a human element (UpGuard Blog).
-This makes security awareness training an indispensable part of your cybersecurity strategy.
+Since human error is a significant factor in cybersecurity breaches with 82% of reported breaches involving a human element (UpGuard Blog) security awareness training is an indispensable part of your cybersecurity strategy.

 Security awareness training should cover:

-• Phishing Prevention: Since 91% of cyber breaches begin with a phishing email (Ncontracts), training should focus on recognising and avoiding phishing attempts.
+• Phishing Prevention: As 91% of cyber breaches begin with a phishing email, training must focus heavily on recognizing and avoiding phishing attempts.

-• Social Engineering: Educate your team on the risks of social engineering, including tactics like vishing, where attackers impersonate vendors to extract sensitive information (NetSuite).
+• Social Engineering: Educate your team on sophisticated social engineering risks, including tactics like vishing (voice phishing), where attackers impersonate vendors to extract sensitive information (NetSuite).

-• Regulatory Compliance: Ensure your team understands regulations such as PCI DSS and GDPR to meet compliance obligations.
+• Regulatory Compliance: Ensure your team understands regulations such as PCI DSS and GDPR to meet compliance obligations and protect data appropriately.

-• Insider Threats: Address the risks posed by insider threats, where employees with access to critical systems could act maliciously or be deceived into compromising security (AppSecEngineer).
+• Insider Threats: Address the risks posed by insider threats, focusing on both intentional malicious actions and how employees can be deceived into unintentionally compromising security (AppSecEngineer).

 Investing in regular training sessions can keep your team updated on the latest threats and best practices.
 To explore more on effective training programs, visit our article on cybersecurity training for finance professionals.

-By integrating these strategies into your finance team’s cybersecurity responsibilities, you can significantly mitigate cyber risks and protect your organisation’s sensitive financial data.
-For additional tips and best practices, check out our guides on cyber threats in finance industry and cybersecurity awareness for finance professionals.
+By integrating these strategies into your finance team’s cybersecurity responsibilities, you can significantly mitigate cyber risks and protect your organization’s sensitive financial data.
+To explore more on effective training programs, visit our article on cybersecurity training for finance professionals.

 Best Practices for Finance Cybersecurity